-Amber LED state White LED state System state Notes Off Off S4, S5 Hibernate or Suspend to Disk (S4) • Power is off (S5) Off Blinking S1, S3 System is in a low power state, either S1 or S3.
-This does not indicate a fault condition.
+Amber LED state White LED state System state Notes

+Off Off S5

+Off Blinking S3, no PWRGD_PS

 Previous State Previous State S3, no PWRGD_PS This entry provides for the possibility of a delay from SLP_S3# active to PWRGD_PS inactive.

-Blinking Off S0, no PWRGD_PS Boot Failure - The computer is receiving electrical power, and power supplied by the power supply is normal.
-A device might be malfunctioning or incorrectly installed.
-Refer to the table below for Amber Blinking Pattern diagnostics suggestion and possible failures.
-Steady Off S0, no PWRGD_PS, Code fetch = 0 Boot Failure - This is a system fault error condition, including the power supply.
-Only the +5VSB rail on the power supply is working correctly.
+Blinking Off S0, no PWRGD_PS

+Steady Off S0, no PWRGD_PS, Code fetch = 0

 Off Steady S0, no PWRGD_PS, Code fetch = 1 This indicates that the host BIOS has started to execute and the LED register is now writable.